Special Educational Needs and Disabilities

 - Students are allowed to self-medicate for some personal medication such as asthma inhalers and non-prescription pain relief.

 - Academy staff without the appropriate qualifications will not be able to assist a student with medication.

 What support there is for behaviour, avoiding exclusions and increasing attendance?

-- The ‘Expectations at Winterbourne Academy’ booklet outlines the behaviour policy and disciplinary strategies.
+- The Academy Behaviour for Learning Policy outlines the student expectations and disciplinary strategies.
 This is made available to all parents.

-- For students on the disciplinary stages, the Academy provides support through B4LC which is part of the Inclusion Services.
+- For students on the disciplinary stages, the Academy provides support through our Student Support Service.
 The aim is to support student identify and overcome their difficulties and remain within the mainstream education structure.

 - Support is offered on a range of identified needs such as anger management, self-esteem and social and emotional difficulties.

 - The support may be one-to-one or in a small group and will be delivered by the pastoral support team or qualified behaviour mentors dependant on need